fleetdm/fleet/handbook/security.md

 | 2.6.1.4 | Ensure iCloud Drive Documents and Desktop sync is disabled |

 **Why?**
 * We do not use managed Apple IDs, and allow contributors to use their own iCloud accounts.
-We disable iCloud Documents and Desktop sync to avoid "accidental" copying of data to iCloud, but we do allow iCloud drive.
+We disable iCloud Documents and Desktop sync to avoid accidental copying of data to iCloud, but we do allow iCloud drive.

 **User experience impact**